railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

 and do a second picking operation later when the remaining products are available in stock.

 If the picking mode is :guilabel:`Complete Delivery`, the picking order will not appear in the list of pickings to do until all of the products are available in stock.
-This way there will only be a single delivery for any given order.
+This way, there will only be a single delivery for any such order.

-If the storesperson wants, the delivery mode can be modified on each picking list even after the order has been confirmed.
+If the storesperson wants to do so, the delivery mode can be modified on each picking list even after the order has been confirmed.

-In the case of invoicing on the basis of picking, the cost of delivering the products will be calculated on the basis of multiple deliveries.
-This risks incurring a higher cost because of each delivery.
-If invoicing is on the basis of the orders, the customer will only be invoiced once for the whole delivery, even if the delivery of several items has already been made.
+In the case of invoicing from picking, the cost of delivering the products will be calculated on the basis of multiple deliveries.
+This risks incurring a higher cost because of the separate deliveries.
+If invoicing is done from the order, the customer will only be invoiced once for the whole delivery, even if the delivery of several items has already been made.

 ..
 Copyright © Open Object Press.
 All rights reserved.